brigadecore/brigade-k8s-gateway/README.md

 This is a Brigade gateway that listens to the Kubernetes event stream and triggers events inside of Brigade.

+Issues for Brigade projects are all tracked [on the main Brigade project](https://github.com/Azure/brigade/issues).

 ## Installation

 You must have the Go toolchain, make, and dep installed.
 For Docker support, you